Tektōn: Gospel references

 Jesus in the workshop of Joseph the Carpenter, by Georges de La Tour, 1640s.

 The term is chiefly notable for New Testament commentators' discussion of the employment of Jesus and his father Joseph, both described as tektōn in the New Testament.
 This is translated as "carpenter" in English-language Bibles.

 The term occurs in combination with the definite article in Mark 6:3 to describe the occupation of Jesus.

 Is not this the carpenter (ho tektōn) the son of Mary and brother of James and Joses and Judas and Simon, and are not his sisters here with us?

 A variant text for this appears in the Gospel of Matthew in relation to Jesus' adoptive father Joseph.

 Is not this the carpenter's son (ho tou tektōnos huios)?
 Is not his mother called Mary?
 And are not his brothers James and Joseph and Simon and Judas?
 And are not all his sisters with us?

 In modern scholarship, the word has sometimes been re-interpreted from the traditional meaning of carpenter and has sometimes been translated as craftsman, as the meaning of builder is implied, but can be applied to both wood-work and stone masonry.
-In his 2021 Neotestamentica article, Matthew K. Robinson, minister and academic, argues that, due to its vagueness (particularly in light of influence from the LXX), tektōn in Mark 6:3 should be translated according to contextual clues.
+In his 2021 Neotestamentica article, Matthew K. Robinson argues that, due to its vagueness (particularly in light of influence from the LXX), tektōn in Mark 6:3 should be translated according to contextual clues.
 Referencing ancient literature and recent archeological evidence, Robinson posits that the best translation for tektōn is "builder-craftsman."